Pete Davidson: Health

-Davidson was diagnosed with Crohn's disease at age 17 or 18, for which he receives intravenous biologic therapy, and uses medical marijuana for pain management and recreationally.
+Davidson was diagnosed with Crohn's disease at age 17 or 18, for which he receives intravenous biologic therapy, and has used medical marijuana for pain management and recreationally.
 On March 6, 2017, Davidson announced on his Instagram account that he had quit drugs and was sober for the first time in eight years.
-During an interview on comedian Marc Maron's podcast, Davidson clarified that the only drug he used was marijuana and, while he has since cut back on its use considerably, the personal and emotional problems he initially assumed were the result of his daily marijuana use were actually caused by his newly diagnosed borderline personality disorder, for which he has since been undergoing treatment.
+During an interview on comedian Marc Maron's podcast, Davidson clarified that the only drug he used was cannabis and, while he has since cut back on its use considerably, the personal and emotional problems he initially assumed were the result of his daily use were actually caused by his newly diagnosed borderline personality disorder, for which he has since been undergoing treatment.

-On December 3, 2018, Davidson shared a candid Instagram post in which he expressed thoughts of suicide, before deleting his account on the social media platform entirely.
+On December 3, 2018, Davidson shared a candid Instagram post in which he expressed thoughts of suicide before deleting his account.
 The New York Police Department conducted a wellness check on Davidson in response to social media posts from followers and former fiancée Ariana Grande.
 Davidson had been at the Saturday Night Live studio at the time preparing for the last episode of the year before its holiday hiatus.
 Davidson and John Mulaney, comedian and former SNL writer, made humorous references to the Instagram post during the Weekend Update segment of the first episode following the holiday hiatus on January 19, 2019.